caroso1222/carlos-roso-gatsby/content/blog/faq-for-future-toptalers/index.md

 #### How much does Toptal pay?

 You can set your own rate.
 However, it's unlikely for a client to pay you $100 USD/hour, unless you're very special.
-I'm under NDA so I can't disclose my rate but Toptal show some average numbers [here](https://www.toptal.com/developers/front-end/hourly-rate) and [here](https://www.toptal.com/developers/back-end/hourly-rate).
+I'm under NDA so I can't disclose my rate but Toptal shows some average numbers [here](https://www.toptal.com/developers/front-end/hourly-rate) and [here](https://www.toptal.com/developers/back-end/hourly-rate).

 #### Should I learn X language to get into Toptal?